coecs-hhs/HydroSim/docs/epanet.md

 - **Purpose:** run an EPANET hydraulic simulation and bridge selected node/link data to/from PLCs over Modbus TCP, and publish snapshots to MQTT.
 - **Main loop:** read PLC coils (statuses), apply them to the EPANET model, advance hydraulic step, then read node/link results and write selected values back to PLC registers and MQTT.

-**Creating an EpaNet water distribution network:**
+**Creating an EPANET water distribution network:**

-The water distribution network with all devices and settings is created with the Epanet 2.2. program (downloaded from the EpaNet website), running only in Windows.
+The water distribution network with all devices and settings is created with the EPANET 2.2. program (downloaded from the EpaNet website), running only in Windows.
 Save the network-file as "scenario.inp" as this is the hard-coded name for the water distribution network used in HydroSim (see also below).
 <img width="1152" height="603" alt="epanet_network" src="https://github.com/user-attachments/assets/cba35062-4e89-491b-8e50-6565390080be" />